How to Choose an LGBTQ-Inclusive Financial Professional

 Look for the signs

-The best way to identify which financial or legal advisors are LGBTQ-friendly are to look for the signs, literally.
+The best way to identify which financial or legal advisors are LGBTQ-friendly is to look for the signs, literally.

 "Most financial advisors and planners who specialize in working with the LGBTQ community clearly display this information on their website and other online profiles," says Stephanie Sammons, a Dallas-based certified financial planner.

-Sammons recommends websites such as XYPlanningNetwork.com, NAPFA.org, and FeeOnlyNetwork.com as good places to start to find LGBTQ-affirming financial advisors.
+Sammons recommends websites such as XYPlanningNetwork.com, NAPFA.org, and FeeOnlyNetwork.com as good places to start finding LGBTQ-affirming financial advisors.
 LGBTQ-specific organizations like the National Center for Lesbian Rights and the National LGBT Bar Association also offer legal resources including databases of contacts all around the country.

 "You can also search the Certified Financial Planner site at letsmakeaplan.com.
-If you search areas of focus LGBTQ, you will see a listing of the advisors who are at least LGBTQ-friendly," adds Rae.
+If you [click 'LGBTQ Individuals/Couples' under the 'Client Focus' search option], you will see a listing of the advisors who are at least LGBTQ-friendly," adds Rae.

 Know the risks of not doing your homework